-We conducted several experiments with synthetic and real datasets to empirically evaluate if buBF can do better in selecting features than other well-known feature selection algorithms, in terms of learning accuracy and processing time.
+We conducted several experiments with real and synthetic datasets to empirically evaluate if buBF can do better in selecting features than other well-known feature selection algorithms, in terms of learning accuracy and processing time.
 We choose synthetic datasets in our experiments because the relevant features of these datasets are known beforehand.

-4.1 Experimentation details
+4.1 Experimentation Details

-The experimentation objective is to observe the buBF behavior related to classification quality and response time using 10 synthetic datasets, each of them with different levels of complexity.
-To obtain the
+The experimentation objective is to observe the buBF behavior related to classification quality and response time.